gx578007/fslog/README.md

    Interface is similar to `console.log`.
 It write logs to both files and stdout.

 ## debuglog
    Interface is similar to `util.debuglog`.
-If a `NODE_DEBUG` environment variable matches the specified section, it will write logs to files and stdout.
+If environment variable "NODE_DEBUG" matches the specified section, it will write logs to files and stdout.
 If not, it is a no-op function.

 ## destroy
    This will destroy automatical log removal processes.